kotamorishi/installOpenCV/README.md

 Original : https://github.com/DanalEstes/installOpenCV

-This script for face recog test on Pi 4.
+This script for face recognition test on Pi 4.
 * Commented out Java related packages.
-* Bump to 4.5.1
+* Bump to OpenCV v4.5.1
+* Clone simple face recoginition script using openCV.

 # installOpenCV
 Comprehensive installer for OpenCV on Raspbian (raspberry Pi).
 Does NOT install virtualized.